planetlabs/fio-planet/README.md

 transforms features, and fio-reduce turns a sequence of many features into a sequence of exactly one.
 In combination, many transformations are possible.

-Expressions take the form of parenthesized lists which may contain other expressions.
+Expressions take the form of parenthesized lists that may contain other expressions.
 The first item in a list is the name of a function or method, or an expression that evaluates to a function.
 The second item is the function's first argument or the object to which the method is bound.
 The remaining list